 a.
 This explicitly includes any formal Information Security Management Systems managed by Mediahawk or a 3rd Party provider.

-2. Make certain that users are aware of and comply with all current and relevant UK and EU legislation.
+2. Make certain that users are aware of and comply with all current and relevant UK legislation.

 3. Provide a safe and secure information systems working environment for staff and any other authorised users.